A Parent's Guide To GCSE English Exams

 AQA (Assessment and Qualifications Alliance).
 This is the largest of the three exam boards available in England.

-What do I need to know about the GCSE English 9-1 exams?
+What you need to know about the GCSE English exams

 Most exam boards require students to sit a total of four exam papers for GCSE English; consisting of two for English Language and two for English Literature.